DIRECTLab/SBMPO/README.md

 **Start** and **Goal** vectors contain (in order): position, velocity, and force.

-There are three different heuristic functions preprogrammed for this example
+There are three different heuristic functions preprogrammed for this example and can be used by changing the associated config.json file's heuristic argument (line 17)

 **distance optimal** will optimize to minimize total distance travelled by looking at the simple difference in desired position from current position.